Italian Lentil Soup

 - 1 tsp cumin + more to your taste

-- sea salt to your taste buds
+- 1 pinch sea salt (to your taste buds)

-- 1/2 c Herbs for garnish
+- 1/2 cup Herbs -for garnish

-- 1/4 c pepitas or toasted pumpkin seeds for garnish
+- 1/4 cup toasted pumpkin seeds (optional)

-- 2 1/2 qt filtered water
+- 2.5 qt filtered water

-- Meanwhile add the roasted peppers with 2 tbsp of the olive oil and the red wine vinegar to the bowl of a food processor.
-Puree until smooth and add it to the soup.Stir to combine, partially cover with a lid and allow the soup to simmer gently for about 40 minutes, until the lentils are cooked through and the broth has reduced to a thick soup consistency.
-Add the frozen green peas and ham cubes and simmer a few more minutes until heated through.
-Adjust seasoning to your taste with sea salt and serve hot garnished with fresh herbs, a drizzle of extra virgin olive oil and a few toasted pumpkin seeds.
+- Meanwhile add the chopped roasted peppers and the red wine vinegar. (or you can puree until smooth in a food processor then add it to the soup).Stir to combine, cover with a lid and allow the soup to simmer gently for about 20 minutes, until the lentils and potatoes are cooked through and the broth has reduced to a thick soup consistency.
+(If using green lentils they will need about 45 minutes to soften).Add the frozen green peas, simmer a few more minutes until heated through.
+Adjust seasoning to your taste with sea salt and serve hot garnished with fresh herbs, vegan sausage and a few toasted pumpkin seeds.

 - Vegan Italian sausage or chorizo - diced up and pan seared then spoon on top of the soup when serving.